Marileen Dogterom: Life and career

 Dogterom currently leads a team that aims to build the first artificial cell.
 In her laboratory, her team studies and builds parts of the cytoskeleton outside of the cell, where they can measure the forces they exert on various other cell components.
 The team also analyses the effects of various forces on the deformation of the cytoskeleton, the interactions of the cytoskeleton polymers as a network, and the spatial structure of the cell itself.
-Her research group plans to collaborate with various other research groups which focus on other parts of the cell.
+Her research group plans to collaborate with various other research groups that focus on other parts of the cell.

-In 2018, Dogterom was named as a recipient of the Spinoza Prize, an award that grants a large sum to a team conducting novel research in the Netherlands.
-Dogterom's former colleague Anna Akhmanova was also named as a recipient that same year.
-She has been Vice President of the Royal Netherlands Academy of Arts and Sciences from 2020 to 2022.
-She has become the President of the Royal Netherlands Academy of Arts and Sciences since 2022.
+In 2018, Dogterom was awarded a Spinoza Prize, which grants a large sum to a team conducting novel research in the Netherlands.
+Dogterom's former colleague Anna Akhmanova was awarded a Spinoza Prize in the same year.
+Dogterom served as Vice President of the Royal Netherlands Academy of Arts and Sciences from 2020 to 2022, and she has been its president since 2022.